ForgeRock/modernize-accelerators/forgerock-am-ora-migration-sso-jit/README.md

 Configuration                  | Example                                                            | Description
 -------------------------------|--------------------------------------------------------------------|-----------------------------------------------------------------------------------------------
-Login endpoint                 | //<<host>>:<<port>>/oam/server/obrareq.cgi                         | the requested, protected HTTP resource for login, in the format required by the Oracle SDK
+Login endpoint                 | //<<host>>:<<port>>/oam/server/obrareq.cgi                         | The requested, protected HTTP resource for login, in the format required by the Oracle SDK
-Login endpoint protocol        | http                                                               | the protocol accepted on the requested resource
+Login endpoint protocol        | http                                                               | The protocol accepted by the requested resource
-Login endpoint method          | GET                                                                | the specific HTTP operation that will be performed against the requested resource
+Login endpoint method          | GET                                                                | The HTTP operation that will be performed against the requested resource
-Legacy cookie domain           | .domain.example.com                                                | the domain on which the legacy cookie must be set so it will be visible by OAM SSO
+Legacy cookie domain           | .domain.example.com                                                | The domain on which the legacy cookie must be set so it will be visible by OAM SSO
-Legacy cookie name             | iPlanetDirectoryPro                                                | field for the name of the SSO token expected by Oracle OAM
+Legacy cookie name             | iPlanetDirectoryPro                                                | The name of the SSO token expected by Oracle OAM
-Oracle configuration location  | /path/to/config/oblix/lib/ObAccessClient.xml                       | field for the end point used by the Legacy iAM to verify if an SSO token is valid
+Oracle configuration location  | /path/to/config/oblix/lib/ObAccessClient.xml                       | The endpoint used by the Legacy IAM to determine whether an SSO token is valid
 ```

 <br>

 #### 3.4.7.
 Legacy-ORA-Set Password
 Custom node provided in the SSO toolkit.
-Provisions the user password in Forgerock IAM by calling the default Forgerock IDM managed object API.
-This node is a generic one and does not need to be customized for specific legacy IAM vendor implementations.
+Provisions the user password in ForgeRock IAM by calling the default ForgeRock IDM managed object API.
+This node is generic, and does not need to be customized for specific legacy IAM vendor implementations.

 ```
 Node Class: /src/main/java/org/forgerock/openam/auth/node/LegacyORASetPassword.java